 Provides a list of All Logged-In Users on the Network.
-You can also drilldown on any row to obtain Device, Locations and Destinations of that User.
+You can also drill down on any row to obtain the Device, Locations, and Destinations of that User.

 Provides a list of DNS Suffix Addresses from where Users have accessed the network.
 Selecting a particular row allows you to obtain the list of Devices from a given DNS Suffix Address.

 Summarizes flows based on client interface type, SSID, and trusted network state.